udibr/pelican/README.md

 git submodule add https://github.com/getpelican/pelican-plugins git submodule update --init --recursive
 ```
-instructions on liquid_tags can be found [here](https://github.com/getpelican/pelican-plugins/tree/master/liquid_tags)
+instructions on liquid_tags can be found [here](https://github.com/getpelican/pelican-plugins/tree/master/liquid_tags) but just [this markdown](./content/first-post.md) to have an idea,
-Notebooks are placed at `content/notebooks` and code samples at `content/code`
+notebooks are placed at `content/notebooks` and code samples at `content/code`

 you will have to edit [pelicanconf.py](./pelicanconf.py) file.
 Visit the file in this repository and spot the changes needed.